jaws728/jaws728/README.md

 <br />

-- Electrical and Computer Engineering Degree
+- Electrical and Computer Engineering Master Degree
 - Software Developer
 - Still up for learning new things